gridclub/Hack2O/index.md

 At this year’s annual hackathon, we will be exploring water contamination datasets.
 We will have additional data for waterborne disease outbreaks and other water-related health statistics.
 These resources will allow participants to explore the relationship, or a story, between communities’ water quality and health.

-We plan to host a manageable (but big enough to call itself "Big Data" :D) subset ourselves on AWS for quick and easy access by participants.

 Check back soon for a complete description of data and objectives.